 Why should you go with motion graphics instead of a much cheaper, static infographic?

-Motion graphics can be compared to a visual assistance.
+Motion graphics can be compared to visual assistance.
 With the use of motion graphics, even the most complicated concepts can be presented graphically.
 In other cases, such as when trying to illustrate a more complex or abstract concept, words and static visuals just won’t do.

 A small use of animation can explain everything clearly and quickly.
 Consider how certain password fields make a buzzing noise or turn red if you input the incorrect password, prompting you to try again immediately.